kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - 2025-01-26: First drop, already working, not finally cleaned up (just posted this drop on some folks request)

 # Next steps
-- Plan is to add Live Information Request capabilities (Real-time Research).
-Supporting user questions like 'what date is today, and will it rain tomorrow in my reagion ?'
+- Plan is to add Live Information Request capabilities (Real-time web search feature). <br>Supporting user questions like _'what date is today, and will it rain tomorrow in my region ?'_

 .
 .